THINKLab2020/carekit-hyperprotect-lab/Documentation/Deploy_Services_Tutorial.md

 	* The ID required for a successful ssh connection must be 'root'

-**Congratulations, you are now successfully connected to your Virtual Server**
+**You should now be successfully connected to your Virtual Server!**

 - - - -